elixirschool/elixirschool/vi/lessons/specifics/ets.md

  ["", ["Elixir", "Ruby", "JavaScript"], "3100"]]
 ```

-What if we want our original object not a list?
+What if we want our original object, not a list?
 We can use `match_object/2`, which regardless of variables returns our entire object:

 ```elixir
 iex> :ets.match_object(:user_lookup, {:"$1", :"_", :"$3"})